epage/cargo-script-mvs/0000-cargo-script.md

 # Summary
 [summary]: #summary

-This adds support for so called single-file packages in cargo.
+This *experimental RFC* adds unstable support for so called single-file packages in cargo.
 Single-file packages are `.rs` files with an embedded manifest.
 These will be accepted with just like `Cargo.toml` files with `--manifest-path`.  `cargo` will be modified to accept `cargo <file>.rs` as a short-cut to `cargo run --manifest-path <file>.rs`.
 This allows placing `cargo` in a `#!` line for directly running these files.

+**Note:** [Unresolved questions](#unresolved-questions) will be worked out through the tracking issue and will be resolved before stablization.
+This RFC represents the starting point of that experimentation.

 Example:
 ```rust